imskm/kore-doc/api/pools.md

 | pool | A pointer to a pool. |

 ### Returns
-Returns a pointer to an area that is large enough to hold the data length the pool was initializes with.
+Returns a pointer to an area that is large enough to hold the data length the pool was initialized with.

 ---